grace-ac/sr320.github.io/_posts/2019-10-25-extract-RNA.md

 ### Purification
 1. Transfered 350ul of sample into yellow spin column.
 2. Spun 10,000 g 30s.
 3. Saved DNA on the column for later.
+(Put in -20C on labeled tube rack in FTR 209)
 4. Saved flowthrough with RNA and continued
 5. Added 350ul 100% ethanol and pipet to mix.
 6. Transfer all 700ul to clear spin column.